sreejitr/Wolfenstein/Abhishek Mukhopadhyay - Progress Report on Game Development.md

 Added buckets and flares to gameplay at random intervals

-<b>What I did/am doing this week..
+<b>What I did this week..

 Swipe gestures instead of tap

-Improve the finish of the game
+Added StartScene, LastScene (win screen), High scores

+Added lives for monkey - Monkey gets one life for every 3000 bonus points he collects by knocking of the buckets